SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 ## What is an RC Exposition ?

-In contrast to most other repositories, research data is not presented as folders or lists of files.
+In contrast to other research repositories, research data is not presented as folders or lists of files.
+Using the RC exposition format, authors can design a freeform webpage in which both reflective texts and other media can be presented and properly contextualized.
+This allows an author not just to illustrate a text, but demonstrate knowledge emerging from artistic practice.

-In the RC, authors can design a context in which both reflective texts and the artistic results may be presented.
-The balance and priority between the different media formats (audio, video, image and text) is open to the author.
-Such multi-media presentations are known as __expositions__.
-Expositions can be edited either using a graphical drag-and-drop editor or written using a text-based editor.
-Various types of import formats are also supported.
-Multiple authors can collaborate in a single exposition.
+The balance and priority between the different media formats (audio, video, image and text) is open to the author to decide.
+Expositions may be edited either using a graphical drag-and-drop editor or written using a text-based editor.

 ### Connection between RC and JAR